mitranim/jisp/readme.md

 ## Installation and Usage

-Install from npm:
+Get [Node.js](http://nodejs.org).
+This will give you the local node runtime and the npm package manager.
+Install jisp from npm:

     $ npm install -g jisp

-Or download the source and use `./bin/jisp` and `./jisp/jisp.js` as entry points.
+Alternatively, download the source, run npm install to get the dependencies, and use ./bin/jisp and ./jisp/jisp.js as entry points.

 Require in Node, registering the file extension: